Hollywood's Chernin, Banijay's owner in talks on ITV Studios

 Providence, which owns a stake in North Road, also declined to comment for this story.

+Analysts at Citi said the Reuters report highlighted the potential hidden value within ITV, although a sale of all or even a majority of Studios was unlikely.

+"But we do see a pathway whereby, via consolidation, ITV may be able to simultaneously both demonstrate and create value from ITV Studios," they said.

-Banijay, which produces reality shows such as "Big Brother", "MasterChef" and "Survivor", became part of French entrepreneur Stephane Courbit's FL Entertainment in a SPAC listing in July.
+Banijay, which produces reality shows such as "Big Brother", "MasterChef" and "Survivor", became part of French entrepreneur Stephane Courbit's FL Entertainment in a special purpose acquisition company (SPAC) listing in July.
 It has made more than 25 acquisitions since 2008.

 ITV built up its Studios production business in the last decade to reduce its reliance on the British advertising market and tap into rising global demand for content.